tico24/argo-workflows/docs/argo-server-sso.md

     workflows.argoproj.io/rbac-rule-precedence: "1"
 ```

-With this configuration, when a user is logged in via SSO, makes a request in `my-namespace`, and the `rbac-rule` matches, this service account allows the user to perform that operation.
-If no service account matches in the namespace, the first service account (`user-default-login`) and its associated role will be used to perform the operation.
+Using this, whenever a user is logged in via SSO and makes a request in 'my-namespace', and the `rbac-rule`matches, we will use this service account to allow the user to perform that operation in the namespace.
+If no service account matches in the namespace, the first service account(`user-default-login`) and its associated role will be used to perform the operation in the namespace.

 ## SSO Login Time